TjDMC/cmsc190/deo-writeup.md

 # Introduction / Metaheuristic optimization algorithms
 Meta-heuristic algorithms are algorithms that would initially sample a set of solutions from the set, uses the solutions to test if they are acceptable enough or else alter the solutions a little to find better ones.
 Although meta-heuristic algorithms does not need that much information as other optimization algorithms, meta-heuristic does not guarantee the very best solution in the set of solutions but only in a subset of the set of solutions.
+For centuries we have relied on nature to show us the most appropriate solutions to problems.
+That's why in the last decades computer scientists has turned to nature to develop novel algorithms.

+# Genetic algorithms

+# Artificial Immune Systems
+Artificial immune systems are a classification of rule based machine learning systems inspired by the vertebrate immune systems.
+This systems model the learning and memory for use in problem solving.
+These systems adapt to what they learn in the environment to become better at solving problems.
+Compared to GA these methods use less mutation per generation whenever the fitness becomes better.

+# Ant Colony Optimization
+Ant colonies can find food faster by utilizing shorter paths found by the ants in its colony.
+An ant would leave more pheromones when it has reached the food faster so other ants would be more inclined to use the path.
+This also applies to optimization by using memory and prioritizing directions with more incentives.

+# Marriage in Honey Bee Optimization
+The model simulates the evolution of honey-bees starting with a solitary colony (single queen without a family) to the emergence of an eusocial colony (one or more queens with a family).

 # Applications
 Researchers have made good use of optimization problems such as scheduling problems, data clustering, image and video processing, tuning of neural networks, and pattern recognition